sundansx/pyMiner/README.md

 - Add thread to monitor the ethminer application for activity and presence.  requests module to ethminer web interface?

 # Changelog:
+- v1.3.4
+    - Added an exclusion list.
+This can be added to manually or it can be added to by pressing the exclude button on the interface while the detected app is active.
+    - Added nbminer.
+Just add nbminer exe in the APP_PATH and it will be detected.  (note:  nbminer will not run in watchdog mode, it is turned off)
+    - Added detecting hashrate not zero for ethminer (nbminer has a different method) and will restart the miner if it detects a hashrate of 0.
+    - Added minerWatchdog.exe.
+Run this instead to restart the miner.exe if it crashes for some reason.
+    - Made the status window smaller and resizeable (but not scalable).
+- v1.3.3
+    - added code to filter for "dwm.exe"/desktop window manager.
+In VR that can cause large 3d loads, but never goes away
 - v1.3.2
     - added app name caching.  it will check a list called gamelist.txt in root folder for a game it had previously id'ed and immediately stop the Miner.py
     - added a thread to watch the miner pid and restart it if it dies unexpectedly